LEAH AND RACHEL

 Although Jacob was a schemer he did have integrity.
 He did not divorce Leah.
 Leah remained Jacob’s wife until she died.
 Jacob buried Leah in the cave of Machpelah in the land of Canaan, the burial place of Abraham, Sarah, Isaac, Rebekah—of Jacob himself.

-For his [Jacob’s] sons carried him into the land of Canaan, and buried him in the cave of the field of Machpelah, which Abraham bought with the field for a possession of a buryingplace of Ephron the Hittite, before Mamre.
+For his sons carried him to the land of Canaan, and buried him in the cave of the field of Machpelah, before Mamre, which Abraham bought with the field from Ephron the Hittite as property for a burial place.
 (Genesis 50:13)

 Numerous Christians of our day lack integrity.
 People have become lovers of themselves.
 When any thing or circumstance displeases them they get rid of it, even though they must breach their honor in order to do so.
 They will not accept the bitter with the sweet.